mozilla/bedrock/docs/mozilla-accounts.rst

 ..
 Note::

-    When signing into FxA using this link on a Firefox Desktop browser, it will also activate the `Sync`_ feature.
+    When signing into a Mozilla account using this link on a Firefox Desktop browser, it will also activate the `Sync`_ feature.

-For more information on the available parameters, read the "Common FxA Parameters" section further below.
+For more information on the available parameters, read the "Common Parameters" section further below.

-Firefox Monitor Links
+Mozilla Monitor links
 ---------------------

-Use the ``monitor_fxa_button`` helper to link to https://monitor.firefox.com/ via a Firefox Accounts auth flow.
+Use the ``monitor_fxa_button`` helper to link to https://monitor.firefox.com/ via a Mozilla accounts auth flow.

 Usage
 ~~~~~